Royall House and Slave Quarters Tercentenary Marker

 The Royalls enslaved twenty-seven Africans, including Belinda Sutton, at the estate.
 Their labor was essential to its operation and maintenance.
 The grounds featured ornamental plantings and well-tended lawns, in addition to orchards and pastures for sheep and cattle.
 Within a walled garden, an octagonal summerhouse stood some twenty-five feet high on a double-terraced mound, aligned on an axis with the main doors of the mansion.
 A carved wooden statue of winged Mercury, the Roman god of commerce, topped its bell-shaped cupola.

-The Royall family’s wealth was based on their strong ties to powerful Loyalist families and the English crown.
+The Royall family’s wealth was based on their strong ties to powerful loyalist families and the English crown.
 Thus, despite his apparent sympathies to the Patriot cause, Royall, Jr. fled to England at the outbreak of the Revolutionary War and the General Court confiscated the estate in his absence.
 The mansion was used during the early months of the Revolution by Generals Lee, Stark, and Sullivan, and was visited by George Washington.
 Following the Revolution, Washington’s secretary, Colonel Cary, lived in the house for two years, as well as in 1790.
 In 1804, the estate was returned to Royall, Jr.’s heir, his granddaughter Elizabeth (Royall) Hutton, who sold the estate to Robert Fletcher for £16,000.00 in 1806.

 By the end of the 19th century, the property had passed through multiple owners and had fallen into disrepair.
 In 1898, the Sarah Bradlee Fulton Chapter of the Daughters of the American Revolution conceived the idea to preserve the Royall House, “for the sake of its history and aesthetic value.”
-On Patriots’ Day in 1898, they opened the house to the public for the first time.
-The formation of the Royall House Association followed with a mission to raise the necessary funds ($10,000.00) to purchase the house, slave quarters, and three-quarters of an acre of surrounding land to be maintained as a museum.
+On Patriots’ Day 1898, they opened the house to the public for the first time.
+The formation of the Royall House Association followed with a mission to raise the necessary funds ($10,000) to purchase the house, slave quarters, and three-quarters of an acre of surrounding land to be maintained as a museum.

 In 1930, the Massachusetts Bay Colony Tercentenary Commission erected an historical marker near the Main Street entrance to the property.
 Its inscription reads: